Apply for a Marriage License

 - Place of Birth for Both Parties (City and State) must be listed on the application form

 - Parents' Names and Current Addresses for Both Parties must be listed on the application form

 - Additional Documents If Applicable:

-- Judicial Court Order, if either party is age 15 or younger
+- Judicial Court Order, if either party is age 16 or 17

 - Divorce Decree or Information for Previous Marriages, if applicable

 - If either party has finalized a divorce within 30 days of applying for the marriage license, the final decree must be produced.
 This decree must be signed by the judge or court referee.

 - If the divorce has been final more than 30 days, divorce information must be given regarding date of divorce, place of divorce and court in which the divorce was finalized.

 STEP TWO: Complete Your Marriage License and Certificate

 After you have applied for and received a marriage license, follow these instructions to properly complete and sign the certificate at your marriage.